OpenAssetIO/OpenAssetIO/doc/contributing/CODING_STANDARDS.md

 ### Const

-Methods of interface classes that are conceptually stateless, and their corresponding wrapper class methods should not be marked `const`.
+Methods of interface classes, and their corresponding wrapper class methods should not be marked `const`.
 For example, `ManagerInterface` + `Manager`, `HostInterface` and `Host`.
-This may seem to contradict the "stateless" definition, but it allows the implementation to maintain private state to service the API requests efficiently, such as server connections or caches.
-Exceptions to this are the identification methods that should be constants.
+This allows the implementation to maintain private state to service the API requests if neccesary.

 ## String formatting